PAST LIVING HISTORY TOURS

-This year we present seven new characters.
-Spirits making appearances in October 2020 will represent six different time periods between 1659 and 1910.
+This year we presented seven characters.
+The spirits who made appearances in October 2020 represented six different time periods between 1659 and 1910.

 Calvert Vaux: An architect and sensitive soul who helped design Central Park and such Hudson Valley estates as Fredrick Church's Olana and Matthew Vassar's Springside.

 Emily Crane Chadbourne: An art collector who donated "truck loads" of art to the Art Institute of Chicago, spent two decades in London and Paris, and eventually settled in Stone Ridge.
 During her time in London and Paris, Chadbourne befriended such figures as Gertrude Stein and Henri Matisse.

 Jenny: A woman who was enslaved by the Hasbrouck family during the American Revolution.
 Come let Jenny regale you with how she toiled and eventually escaped to freedom.

 Rachel Hasbrouck: The daughter of Jonathan Hasbrouck who brought family's valuables to her father's childhood home outside of New Paltz during the American Revolution.
 Although she ultimately made it to safety, she ran into some trouble along the way.

 Elsie and Sadie Reher: The daughters of Jewish immigrants who worked in their parents' bakery on the Rondout in Kingston.
 Come and hear their story of the power of hard work and of a part of Kingston that once was.